mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### curl_download
 > src_file_url dst_file

-Download the specified resource using HTTP `GET`; on failure, return `1`.
+Download the specified resource with HTTP `GET`; on failure, return `1`.

-Will not overwrite existing files.
+Does not overwrite existing files.
+Creates the destination directory if needed.

 ```
 $ curl_download httpbin.org/get foo